 Learning Objectives

 Many companies still interpret social media as an extension of their communication efforts into the social web.
-This overlooks the fact that the channels are not only capable of boosting or changing a company’s own business model, but even enable completely new models.
+This overlooks the fact that the channels are not only capable of boosting or adapting a company’s own business model but can even enable completely new models.

 Upon completion of the course, you will be able to reproduce the history and framework conditions of digital business models.

-The course first discusses basic terms of innovation management and business model definitions.
-You will then gain a deeper understanding of the characteristics of digital business models, especially of their core elements, value mechanisms and success factors.
+The course first discusses basic terms of innovation management and definitions of business models.
+You will then gain a deeper understanding of the characteristics of digital business models, especially of their core elements, value mechanisms, and success factors.

 You will then learn about the special features of digital business models.

-Finally, you will be able to explain, understand and evaluate social media business cases.
+Finally, you will be able to explain, understand, and evaluate social media business cases.

 Innovation Management and Business Model Definitions